bank8426/try-next-nextauth-tailwindcss-shadcn-postgresql-neon-drizzle-redis-resend-vercel/README.md

 - TypeScript - as a type-checking tool
 - Auth.js v5 (known as NextAuth.js) - as an authentication tool
 - Neon - cloud `PostgreSQL` database
-- drizzle - as an ORM for the database
+- drizzle - as an ORM for the SQL database which include `PostgreSQL` and provide driver/adapters to connect to cloud databases like `Neon`.
+It also provide schema generation and migration tools.
-- Upstash Redis - for caching, rate limiting
+- Upstash Redis - for
+  `Upstash Rate Limit` feature, `rate limiting` which use `Redis` to track IP address and number of requests per minute(calculate using Fixed Window algorithm)
 - Upstash Workflow - for scheduled automated tasks with multiple steps
 - ImageKit - for image and video storage and optimization, and transformations when displaying
 - Tailwind CSS v4 - as a CSS framework
 - ShadCN - as a UI component library

-- mailjs, as an email sender, since Resend requires a real domain
+- mailjs - as an email sender instead of Resend that recommended by tutorial video since Resend requires a real domain to send email from.
 - vercel - as a deployment tool

 - react-hook-form - as a form handling tool